Torture in international law: Geneva Convention IV exemptions

-Also, nationals of a State not bound by the convention are not protected by it, and nationals of a neutral State in the territory of a combatant State, and nationals of a co-belligerent State, cannot claim the protection of GCIV if their home state has normal diplomatic representation in the State that holds them (Article 4), as their diplomatic representatives can take steps to protect them.
-The requirement to treat persons with "humanity" implies that it is still prohibited to torture individuals not protected by the convention.
+Also, persons under their own national authority and nationals of a State not bound by the convention are not protected by it, and nationals of a neutral State in the territory of a combatant State and nationals of a co-belligerent State also cannot claim the protection of GCIV if their home state has normal diplomatic representation in the State that holds them (Article 4), as their diplomatic representatives can take steps to protect them.
+In other words, atrocities committed by belligerent troops against these non-protected persons in an international armed conflict are not war crimes.

 The George W. Bush administration afforded fewer protections, under GCIII, to detainees in the "War on Terror" by codifying the legal status of an "unlawful combatant".
 If there is a question of whether a person is a lawful combatant, he (or she) must be treated as a POW "until their status has been determined by a competent tribunal" (GCIII Article 5).
 If the tribunal decides that he is an unlawful combatant, he is not considered a protected person under GCIII.
 However, if he is a protected person under GCIV he still has some protection under GCIV and must be "treated with humanity and, in case of trial, shall not be deprived of the rights of fair and regular trial prescribed by the present Convention" (GCIV Article 5).